Internet-lab/LinuxPC/README.md

   - If not already logged in, start the (Build) VM and log in as `labuser`.
   - Change the screen background.
 There are templates available for PC1, PC2, ...
   - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `Screenshot`, `LXTerminal`, `Files`,  and `Mousepad`.
-  - Change power saving mode to prevent computer from locking screen after idle period.
+  - Change the power saving mode to prevent that the system locks  the screen after an idle period.

 ## 3. Create an ISO LiveCD image
-The next step creates a LiveCD ISO image, which has the same configurationas the customized Ubuntu server.
+The following instructions create a LiveCD ISO image, which has the same configuration as the customized Ubuntu server.

 ### 3.1  **(Optional, but highly recommended)** Avoid increasing the size of VM when creating a new LiveCD.